sandervenema/update-wordpress.sh/README.md

 actual files unpacked in a `wordpress` directory.
 This is to prevent the script from re-downloading the files when you have multiple sites you want to update.

+## Dependencies

+The following dependencies are needed to run the software.
+Please refer to the documentation of your operating system for installation instructions (if required).
+Most of this software comes pre-installed on GNU/Linux or Unix systems.

+* Bash
+* Perl
+* ncurses (for the colours)
+* git (optional)
+* and the Unix tools grep, awk, curl, wget, tar

 ## License

 The MIT license was used for this script, enclosed in this repository in the